Sic Bo Vs. Craps – Which Dice Game to Play

 Place Bet

-Place BetThis type of wager is made when the shooter makes a point.
-This bet can be made on 4, 5, 6, 8, 9, and 10, with place bets won if the corresponding number appears before a 7.
+Place BetThis type of wager is made when the shooter has established a point.
+This bet can be made on 4, 5, 6, 8, 9 and 10, with place bets being won if the corresponding number appears before a 7.
 Each place bet has a different payout.

 Proposition Bet

-Proposition BetThis is another one-roll bet that is won when the number you have placed your money on will appear on the next roll of the dice.
+Proposition BetThis is another one-roll bet that is won when the number you have backed appears on the next roll of the dice.
 The different proposition bets and their payouts can be seen in the centre of the craps table.

 Hardways

-HardwaysThis type of bet is won when the dice roll a pair and is lost if a 7 appears before that or the number you have placed your bet on (hard four, ten, six, or eight) appears “the easy way” (not in a pair).
+HardwaysThis type of bet is won when the dice roll a pair and is lost if a 7 appears first, or if the number you have bet on (hard four, ten, six or eight) appears ‘the easy way’ (not in a pair).

 Hop Bet